GRAINS-U.S. wheat extends gains on threat from dry, chilly weather

 Analysts, on average, expected the USDA to report a jump in corn and soybean seedings over last year, despite three years of falling prices.

-(Additional reporting by Colin Packham in Sydney and Tom Polansek and Michael Hirtzer in Chicago; Editing by Rutyh Pitchford, Chris Reese and Marguerita Choy)
+(Additional reporting by Colin Packham in Sydney; Editing by Rutyh Pitchford and Chris Reese)

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.